osok/BRAT/README.md

 Seperately I have been playing around with the ESP8266-12 and node-mcu cards and realized the possiblities of using that platform to buld this on.

-Then I went to ShmooCon 2017, where gentleman (who's name I don;t recall, so I'll refer to him as a gentleman), preented the ESPKey.
+Then I went to ShmooCon 2017, where gentleman (who's name I don't recall, so I'll refer to him as a gentleman), presented the ESPKey.
 Just goes to prove every idea I come up with someone else does too.
 If I heard him right he plans to sell his for $100.
 Its like $10 parts and a little bit of code.
 So I'm not doing this to steal from him, but rather just build it and allow anyone else with enough skill to do so for much cheaper than $100.
 I'm not selling these, so if you want to buy one, search for ESP Key.
+If you are doing physical penetration assesments it's a great tool to have in your bag.

 I want to reconoginize the gentleman that poke about the ESPKey, since he did so before I built this.
 He deserves a lot of credit for building it and talking about it.
 Also I want to thank the guys at